simsimjae/github-profile-card-component/README.md

 # github-profile-card-component

 Simple Github Profile Card.
-It is made of React and Typescript.
+It is made of React and Typescript

 ## Install